caramuto-redhat/work-planner/ARCHITECTURE_DIAGRAM.md

 3. **New Configs**: Add new `config/new_service.yaml`
 4. **Server Updates**: Import and register new connector in `server.py`

-This architecture provides a clean, maintainable foundation for the Features Teams MCP Server.
+This architecture provides a clean, maintainable foundation for the Work Planner MCP Server.